moorexa/docs/configuration/readme.md

 ## Bootstrap
 The bootstrap method provides general configuration for your app.
 It majors in security tokens, url settings, sanitization, input filtering, encryption, and much more.

-Thou, through the ```env()``` function we can create, update both custom or default configurations at run time.
+Thou, through the ```get_env()``` function we can create, update both custom or default configurations at run time.
 But before we dive into that, lets examine the bootstrap array and discuss briefly.

 Config Name | Value | Description
 ------------|-------|-------------